-Wednesday 24 October sees the third annual Oman Natural Heritage Lecture in association with the Anglo-Omani Society taking place at the RGS-IBG’s Ondaatje Theatre.
-This year’s evening will focus on Oman’s hidden conservation heritage, including details of the Arabian Tahr and the Nubian Ibex.
-The main speakers are Mr Haitham Al Rawahi and Mr Taimur Al Said from the Office for Conservation of the Environment, Diwan of Royal Court, Sultanate of Oman.
-There will then follow a panel session with the speakers, moderated by Mr Hadi Al Hikmani and Nigel Winser.
+Wednesday 24 October, 2018 saw the third annual Oman Natural Heritage Lecture in association with the Anglo-Omani Society taking place at the RGS-IBG’s Ondaatje Theatre.
+The evening focused on Oman’s hidden conservation heritage, including details of the Arabian Tahr and the Nubian Ibex.
+The main speakers were Mr Haitham Al Rawahi and Mr Taimur Al Said from the Office for Conservation of the Environment, Diwan of Royal Court, Sultanate of Oman.
+There then followed a panel session with the speakers, moderated by Mr Hadi Al Hikmani and Nigel Winser.

-To celebrate this prestigious event, fifty Geographical readers will be able to claim a free ticket to attend the lecture!
-See below for details.
+To celebrate this prestigious event, fifty Geographical readers were able to claim a free ticket to attend the lecture!

 The Arabian Tahr Conservation Programme by Haitham Al Rawahi